phetsims/phet-info/doc/alternative-input-quick-start-guide.md

 7. `DragListener` does NOT handle keyboard input.
 For Nodes where you’ve added a `DragListener`, you’ll need to add a corresponding `KeyboardDragListener`.
 The options for your `DragListener` and `KeyboardDragListener` will typically be similar, but beware that API differences exist.
-Your `KeyboardDragListener` should will something like this:
+Your `KeyboardDragListener` will look something like this:

 ```js
 // pdom - dragging using the keyboard